jiayiliu/explore_badges/README.md

 ## CodeCov

-1. Install [CodeCov](https://github.com/marketplace/codecov).
+1. From Github.com install [CodeCov](https://github.com/marketplace/codecov).
 It is free for open-source repository.
-2.
+2. Add the repo in codecov.
+3. update `.travis.yml`